-Completed appeals will be routed to the Academic Review Committee through the Student Services department for review within 24 business hours.
-If an appeal is approved, the Registrar's Office will notify the student in writing no later than the Friday of the Add/Drop Week (Week 1, Day 5) by the Registrar's Office.
-The student will be re-entered into the University and placed on Academic Probation.
+Completed appeals will be routed to the Academic Review Committee through the Academic Advising department for review within 24 business hours.
+The Registrar's Office will notify the student in writing no later than the Friday of the Add/Drop Week (Week 1, Day 5) by the Registrar's Office.